Larpoux/tau_doc/pages/fs/fs_examples/ex_demo.md

 The example source [is there](https://github.com/canardoux/flutter_sound/blob/master/example/lib/demo/demo.dart).
 You can have a live run of the examples [here](/tau/fs/live/index.html).

-This is a Demo of what it is possible to do with Flutter Sound.
+This is a demo of what it is possible to do with Flutter Sound.
 The code of this Demo app is not so simple.

 Flutter Sound beginners : you probably should look to [SimplePlayback](fs-ex_simple_playback.html) and [SimpleRecorder](fs-ex_simple_recorder.html)